 Right out the gate, the first scene of the series passes the Bechdel test.
 Kirsten, a young lady on a sparsely populated bus, introduces herself to a brunette who turns out to be our title character.
 They have – gasp! – a normal conversation, through which we learn that said brunette is on her way home because her uncle has died.
 Home is apparently “Wyatt Earp Country,” as a western-themed road sign tells us.
 Just after they pass into Earp territory, the bus blows a tire, and Kirsten exits the bus to relieve herself.
 The mystery brunette tells her not to.
 We know she should listen of course, because it’s night, and we’ve already heard ominous music.
 Something Bad is going on out there.
 And naturally Kirsten refuses the kindly offered advice.

 We get an intercut back and forth between Kirsten outdoors and the bus interior.
 The young woman finishes her business, and we hear some creepy sounds – growling? moaning?
 The bus driver insists on continuing without the passenger.
 Meanwhile, Kirsten gets dragged away by … something.
-Soon-to-be-revealed-as-Wynonna defies the driver and goes out on her own to find the other woman.
+Soon-to-be-revealed-as-Wynonna defies the driver, grabs a tire iron, and goes out on her own to find the other woman.
 The bus drives away.
-Our gal grabs a stick for defense, yells seemingly at nothing, discovers Kirsten ripped apart, and gets dragged away herself.
+Our yells seemingly at nothing, discovers Kirsten ripped apart, and gets dragged away herself.
 We see a glowing-eyed… something… that moves preternaturally fast.

-Turns out our gal gets away from whatever dragged her and Kirsten.
-She grabs a piece of iron, falls back, hears her phone, pops back up and fights the … demon? … in a conveniently kung fu style.
-The creature briefly appears, just long enough for our girl to stab him.
+Our girl gets away from whatever dragged her and Kirsten.
+She grabs the iron, falls back, hears her phone, pops back up and fights the … demon? … in a conveniently kung fu style.
+The creature briefly appears, just long enough for her to stab him.
 We find out from an ill-timed phone message it’s also her birthday.
+Happy effin birthday!

 Return from credits.
 Wynonna calls in a report of an “animal attack” on the girl, doesn’t give the authorities her name, and destroys the sim card in her phone right after the call.
 So now we know that Wynonna has had past entanglements with the law, and maybe that’s why she skipped town before.